sureshmelvinsigera/Django-Heroku-Deployment-Tutorial/README.md

 ```

 ## step 02: static assets management and serving
 By default, Django does not serve static files in production.
 Hence, we will use WhiteNoise for serving static assets in production.
-So let's configure the STATIC-related parameters in settings.py:
+So let's configure the STATIC-related parameters in settings.py, make sure to put these configurations are at the end of settings.py
 ```python
 PROJECT_ROOT = os.path.dirname(os.path.abspath(__file__))
 STATIC_URL = '/static/'